HDFC Data Engineer Salary | ₹1.46M-₹1.61M+ | Levels.fyi

 The median Data Engineer compensation in India package at HDFC totals ₹1.61M per year.
-View the base salary, stock, and bonus breakdowns for HDFC's total compensation packages.
+View the base salary, equity, and bonus breakdowns for HDFC's total compensation packages.
 Last updated: 10/7/2025

 Company